Does Inflammatory Bowel Disease (IBD) disrupt your daily life?

 Join a clinical trial to explore if nerve stimulation could help reduce your IBD symptoms.

-BOOM-IBD Clinical Trial
+BOOM-IBD2 Clinical Trial

 Who Can Participate?